ntlinh16/cloudal/examples/provision/README.md

-## Example 1: Provision nodes on G5k
+## Example 1: Provisioning some hosts on G5k
 In this example, we provision some nodes on Grid5000 system.

 First, edit the provision config file in `cloudal/examples/provision/provisioning_config_g5k.yaml` with your infrastructure requirements.